WrongNicholas/opencv-playground/README.md

-A collection of small projects utilizing the OpenCV library.
+# OpenCV Playground

+Welcome to my **OpenCV Playground!** This repository is a testing ground where I experiment with various projects using the OpenCV library.

-Dependencies:
+## Dependencies:
 - OpenCV 4.10